aaravkohli1/BitExact/README.md

 1. Pass Deterministic equality tests (see [Testing](./test_determinism.py)).
 2. Use Warp-synchronous, non-atomic reduction patterns.
 3. Includes both .cu and .cuh files and a corresponding test.

+### Acknowledgements

+This project draws inspiration from research by [Thinking Machines Lab](https://thinkingmachines.ai/) on deterministic GPU computation and reproducible deep learning.
+Their exploration of bit-exact kernels and floating-point determinism informed the design philosophy of BitExact.